We are continuously adding information to our website on various aspects of local history. Posts are divided as follows.

 Ecclesiastical development also took place following the relaxation of the Penal Laws, and in 1831 the foundation stone was laid for the new St Brendan’s Church in Corrandulla.
 A second church, St Brendan’s By the Lake, was dedicated at Woodpark in 1903.
 Insights into living conditions at the turn of the century are available from the account of Arthur Bragington, who visited from the US in 1900.
 He was one of thousands of Annaghdown descendants now scattered throughout the world, with emigration to the United States, New Zealand, and Australia becoming particularly popular in the nineteenth century.

 Many improvements in quality of life came in the twentieth century, with the establishment of group water schemes bringing piped water to rural areas, removing the need to carry water from wells.
 The increased mechanisation of agriculture led to the demise of mills, which facilitated the local grinding of corn, as well as forges, which provided a important social outlet as well as an important community service.
+Much information on life in the parish in the 1930s, and local folklore in general, is contained in the Schools’ Folklore Collection.

 We welcome submissions of any relevant material for publication on this site – please contact us if you have material to submit.
+We regularly interact with heritage organisations in neighbouring parishes, including Donaghpatrick-Kilcoona Heritage Society, Lackagh Museum, and Claregalway Historical Society.